 Once I figured out I also needed to omit the baking soda, the recipe produced super light and fluffy, moist muffins that were slightly firm on top and had just the right amount of sweetness.
 All that, without eggs or dairy!
 Impressive, right?

 How to make vegan raspberry muffins

-Next, line a cupcake or muffin tray with 10 muffin liners.
+Next, line a muffin tray with 12 paper liners.
 I used simple brown ones but you can use the tulip kind if you want them to look super fancy!